The impact of our peculiar motion on primordial non-Gaussianity measurements using the LIGER4GAL framework: Results

 \subsubsection{Angular clustering}

-Following the approach adopted in \citet{Elkhashab_2021}, we use the angular power spectrum, $C_\ell$, to validate the clustering properties of our mocks against the theoretical predictions, which we calculate using the CAMB \citep{2011ascl.soft02026L} code.
+Following the approach adopted in \citet{Elkhashab_2021}, we use the angular power spectrum, $C_\ell$, to validate the clustering properties of the \ligerGAL method against the \ligerDM approach as well as against theoretical predictions, which we calculate using the CAMB \citep{2011ascl.soft02026L} code.
+For a validation of the \ligerDM method, we refer to previous works \citep[][]{Borzyszkowski:2017ayl,Elkhashab_2021,2025}.
 We measure the $C_\ell$ for both the \dmcatfs{} and \bcdmcatfs{} halo samples in the redshift bin $z\in[0.5,0.6]$ , using the pseudo-$C_\ell$ (PCL) estimator \citep[][see also~\ref{cl_estimator} for a brief summary]{1973ApJ...185..413P}.
 We consider a full-sky survey, generating HEALPIX maps with $12\times1024^2$ pixels, which allows us to access the $C_\ell$ far beyond the scales of interest.
 For the CAMB prediction, we include linear biasing as well as all linear relativistic RSDs (the latter only for comparison with $\mc{O}$ mocks) through the survey functions of \bcdmcatfs{} shown in Fig.~\ref{fig:survey_functions}.

 We show the $C_\ell$ comparison for the $\mathcal{R}$ (left panel) and $\mathcal{O}$ (right panel) mocks in Fig. \ref{fig:cl_comparison}.
 The top panels show the $C_\ell$ predicted by the CAMB linear model (grey dotted line) and its non-linear \citep[][]{Mead_2021} counterpart.
 Theoretical lines are compared with the spectra estimated from the \dmcatfs{} (black dashed line) and \bcdmcatfs{} catalogues.
 For the latter, we display the average spectrum with its R.M.S. scatter (red dashed line and pink shaded region).
 The bottom panels show the residuals with respect to the non-linear theoretical prediction.
 In both cases, the large-scale signal is consistent between the two \liger implementations, showing residuals comparable to the scatter of the \bcdmcatfs{} catalogues.
 At smaller scales, the \ligerDM approach overestimates the clustering signal due to the limited resolution of the linear biasing procedure on which it relies, whereas the \ligerGAL implementation continues to provide an accurate description.
 As we reach $\ell=300$, the non-linear model also ceases to reproduce the halo power spectrum, as expected.